Continuing Education for Board Certified Music Therapists

 - CBMT approved typically for 3-6 continuing music therapy credits (

-- Free to NJAMT members (non-members participate for a fee)
+- Free to NJAMT members who join by March 15 (non-members participate for a fee)

 - Opportunities to network and share concerns/ideas with other music therapists